senecaxconnect/xconnect_docs/docs/README.md

 # xConnect Documentation Library

-This the documentation repository for xConnect.
+Documentation has moved.

-Please visit http://docs.senecaxconnect.com or https://senecaxconnect.github.io/xconnect_docs/ to view the documentation in HTML.
+Please visit http://docs.senecaxconnect.com for the latest xConnect Platform documentation.

 As always, support questions should be sent to support@senecaxconnect.com